edmundedgar/did-plc-p2p-guard-rails/README.md

 1. Their update is in a merkle root signed by the timestamper and published on the blockchain
 2. They have the necessary intermediate tree node data to connect their update to that signed merkle root

-3. They know that none of the earlier signed checkpoints published on the blockchain contain conflicting data.
-(If there is a signed merkle root for a tree whose content is unknown, there is a possibility that the timestamper have have already found a compromised user rotation key and created a message with it, then included it in a signed merkle root without revealing the content of the tree that it represents).
+In the scenario below, someone sends Update1 to the blockchain for a P2P timestamp at time t+3.
+Clients will reject Update1b sent by the malicious timestamper at time t+4 because they will see that it is in conflict with the version timestamped at time t+3.
+Had the malicious timestamper created Update1b after time t+2 and sent it to the blockchain before time t+3, their malicious update would have prevailed.

+       time t           time t+1           time t+2            time t+3                time t+4

+    Genesis[Key 1] --------------------> Update1[Key 2] -------------------------------------------------->
+                   |                    (timestamped t2)
+                   |                                     (blockchain timestamp)
+                   |
+                   -------------------------------------------------------------> Update1b[Attacker key]-->
+                                                                                 (falsely timestamped t1)

 If the timestamper stops signing merkle roots, or publishes signed merkle roots without revealing the tree it represents, a user can only be confident that they are protected against a malicious reorg up to the earlier of the last update that was included in a signed merkle root, or the last update before the timestamper stopped revealing the content of their merkle trees.
 From that point on they are at risk of fraudulent reorgs, as they are now.
 If a user sees their timestamper exhibiting this type of dysfunction, they would be wise to switch to a different timestamper the next time they make an update.
+If the dysfunction began after the user sent their last update but before it was sent to the blockchain, they should switch to a new timestamper immediately to lock in their most recent update.

 Note that since anyone can send a signed merkle root to the blockchain, there is no need for a user who wants immediate reorg protection to wait for someone else to do it; Once the timestamper has included their update in a signed merkle root, the user can do the blockchain timestamping themselves.